 I must have remained paralyzed for half a minute.
 I run up to Alazne, crouch in front of her and put my ghostly hands on her shoulders.

 “What’s wrong?
-What has happened?”
+What happened?”
 I ask, distraught, as if she could hear me.

-Alazne continues crying quietly for about five minutes, then she speaks again.
-She says ‘please’ as if begging to an invisible presence different than myself, and then repeats it a few more times in silence, merely moving her lips.
+Alazne continues crying quietly for about five minutes, then she says ‘please’ as if begging to an invisible presence different than myself.
+She repeats it a few more times in silence, merely moving her lips.
 Suddenly she stands up, passing through me, and walks up to the living room sofa.
 She lets herself fall forward and buries her face in a pillow.
-For the next half an hour her shoulders tremble as she cries in silence, except for the few times she whimpers like a child.
+For the next half an hour Alazne’s shoulders tremble as she cries in silence, except for the few times she whimpers like a child.